AdobeDocs/express-add-on-apis/src/pages/api/classes/MediaContainerNode.md

 • `get` **mediaRectangle**(): [`Node`](Node.md) \| [`ImageRectangleNode`](ImageRectangleNode.md)

-The rectangular node representing the entire, uncropped bounds of the media (image or video).
+The rectangular node representing the entire, uncropped bounds of the media (e.g. image or video).
 The media's position and rotation can be changed, but it cannot be resized yet via this API.
+Media types other than images will yield a plain Node object for now.

 #### Returns